-This allowed us to train smaller embedding models for subsets of our corpus based on EEBO-TCP metadata tags, including; Author, Location, and Publication Decade.
+To preprocess the corpus for our Word2Vec models, we tokenized documents into sentences using the NLTK Sentence Tokenizer.
+We trained embeddings models using 250 dimensions, with a skipgram window of 15.
+For all author, location, and decade models, we trained models on any subset greater than two million words in size.
+For our diachronic embeddings visualization, we used procrustes alignment on the word vector for each decade model it appeared in, beginning with the last decade in our archive (1700) and working backward to leverage the richer spatial orientation of a high-vocabulary model.
 Because larger language models are generally intended for word prediction and translation, they are built by design to leverage pre-existing model data to predict a single, correct meaning for each word usage.
 While it is perhaps possible to counteract this tendency with a nuanced implementation, we determined that the loss in accuracy of idiosyncratic word usage data was far greater than any potential gains in a naive implementation of such a method.